dvsLick/AIOS/docs/source/get_started/web_quickstart.rst

 Web Quickstart
 ==============
-Be sure to complete the :ref:`aios_installation` before continuing with this guide.
+Be sure to complete the :ref:`installation instructions`_ before continuing with this guide.

+.. _installation instructions: aios_installaion

 Requirements
 ------------